Credit Suisse offers paid leave for workers needing to care for children, elderly

 By Brenna Hughes Neghaiwi and Oliver Hirt

-ZURICH, March 17 (Reuters) - Credit Suisse will be giving employees needing to care for children and family members affected by the coronavirus outbreak a month of paid leave through mid-April, its chairman and CEO told staff in a memo late on Monday.
+ZURICH (Reuters) - Credit Suisse <CSGN.S> will be giving employees needing to care for children and family members affected by the coronavirus outbreak a month of paid leave through mid-April, its chairman and CEO told staff in a memo late on Monday.

 As the global coronavirus pandemic spreads, business practices around the world have been affected by school closures, travel bans and lockdowns in a growing number of countries.